Nippo Jisho

-The literally the "Japanese–Portuguese Dictionary" (日葡辞書, Nippo Jisho) or Vocabulario da Lingoa de Iapam (Vocabulário da Língua do Japão in modern Portuguese; "Vocabulary of the Language of Japan" in English) is a Japanese to Portuguese dictionary compiled by Jesuit missionaries and published in Nagasaki, Japan, in 1603.
+The literally the "Japanese–Portuguese Dictionary" (日葡辞書, Nippo Jisho) or Vocabulario da Lingoa de Iapam (Vocabulário da Língua do Japão in modern Portuguese; "Vocabulary of the Language of Japan" in English) is a Japanese-to-Portuguese dictionary compiled by Jesuit missionaries and published in Nagasaki, Japan, in 1603.
 Containing entries for 32,293 Japanese words with explanations in Portuguese, it was the first dictionary of Japanese to a European language.
-The original publication uses the Latin alphabet exclusively, without Japanese characters.
+The original publication uses the Latin alphabet exclusively, without Japanese characters (i.e. kanji or kana).